apmckinlay/natureapp/plants/prasun.md

 Prairie Sunflower is taller with larger flowers and more ray florets (petals) than [Black-eyed Susan](/plants/blackesus/).

-**Did you know?** Sunflower was a common crop of the Indigenous peoples of North America as early as 3000 BC in modern-day Arizona and New Mexico.
-The plants provided dye, flour, and oil.
+**Did you know?** Sunflower was a common crop of the Indigenous peoples of North America as early as 3000 BC in modern-day Arizona and New Mexico, providing cooking oil and yellow and purple dyes.

 <!-- generated, do not edit -->
 **See Also:**